At any time to get back to setup, go to App Settings and click Configure for the Google Chrome platform (instructions for Safari are here).

 <head> and click Save theme:

-Next step: Send your first push notification via the OneSignal Dashboard
+Once you are subscribed jump to Send your first push notification via the OneSignal Dashboard.